York & Lancaster Workers Compensation Lawyers

 - Keep the receipts for medical bills, prescriptions, and equipment you’ve purchased as a result of your injury (crutches, wheelchairs, etc.).

-- Don’t sign anything from insurance companies or your employer before you’ve had a chance to consult with a Pennsylvania workers’ compensation attorney.
+- Don’t sign anything from insurance companies or your employer before you’ve had a chance to consult a Pennsylvania workers’ compensation attorney.

 Benefits Denied by Employer?